About the profile areas

 2016 ABS ERP

 persons per hectare

 Settlement of the area dates from the 1850s, with land used mainly for farming and cattle grazing.
 Gradual growth took place in the late 1800s.
-Residential development of the area dates primarily from the 1970s, with rapid growth until the late 1980s.
+Residential development dates primarily from the 1970s, with rapid growth until the late 1980s.
 Growth began to slow during the 1990s.
 The population declined slightly between 2001 and 2011, a result of few new dwellings being added to the area and a decline in the average number of persons living in each dwelling.